Acetanilide: Preparation and properties

 The preparation used to be a traditional experiment in introductory organic chemistry lab classes, but it has now been widely replaced by the preparation of either paracetamol or aspirin, both of which teach the same practical techniques (especially recrystallization of the product) but which avoid the use of aniline, a suspected carcinogen.

 Acetanilide is slightly soluble in water, and stable under most conditions.
 Pure crystals are plate shaped and appear colorless, white, or in between.

 Applications

 Acetanilide is used as an inhibitor of hydrogen peroxide decomposition and is used to stabilize cellulose ester varnishes.
 It has also found uses in the intermediation in rubber accelerator synthesis, dyes and dye intermediate synthesis, and camphor synthesis.
 Acetanilide is used for the production of 4-acetamidobenzenesulfonyl chloride, a key intermediate for the manufacture of the sulfa drugs.

 In the 19th century acetanilide was one of a large number of compounds used as experimental photographic developers.

-During the same period of time, acetanilide was introduced into medical practice as a fever-reducing agent under the name Antifebrin.
+In 1886, acetanilide was introduced into medical practice as a fever-reducing agent under the name Antifebrin.
 It was one of the first aniline derivatives found to possess analgesic and antipyretic properties.
 However, its use was later discontinued due to toxic side effects, including methemoglobinemia, which led to cyanosis.

+The first patent regarding the utilization of acetanilide as an inhibitor of hydrogen peroxide decomposition was later filed in 1905.

 Acetanilide-derived herbicides have been used since the 1960s or earlier.
 These include alachlor, metolachlor and xylachlor.